40 Best YouTube Golf Videos to Watch in 2023 [UPDATED]

 Joe Macro Golf

 Looking for help with you golf fitness?
-Look no further.
+Look no further, Golf fitness & golf health are this channel’s strengths.
 Joe is a fabulous fitness and performance coach.
 On his channel you can find really useful short videos that will help you improve your mobility and strength.

-After 20 years in the Royal Navy, Lee Whittaker is now earning his living full time in Golf.
+After 20 years in the Royal Navy, Lee Whittaker is a budding Golf YouTuber.
 Until summer 2022 he had a custom-fitting studio and golf shop based out of Ashbury Hotels Golf Resort in Devon.
-Lee has now started working for DHG Media (Dan Hendriksen’s brand) based out of Churston Golf Club but hopefully he’ll still be posting great content.
+Lee now produces videos in his spare time around a “normal job”.

 I first started watching Lee’s channel in 2021, and what really attracted me was his brutal honesty and hard work.
 His regular videos are a mixture of Vlogging and hints and tips.